troglobit/troglobit.github.io/source/mini-snmpd.markdown

 On embedded targets some of these tricks may just about save you if you're running out of flash.
-However, there are often nasty compiler bugs to be found just by changing optimization to `-Os`.
-When it comes to embedded I always recommend playing it safe and going with `-O2` and no further optimizations, unless you want to spend a lot of time looking for weird bugs!
+However, there are often nasty compiler bugs to be found just by changing optimization level to `-Os`.
+So when it comes to embedded I always recommend playing it safe and going with `-O2` and no further optimizations, unless you want to spend a lot of time looking for weird bugs!

 <a id="info"></a>
 Project Info